BarrathTb/BakersDozen/supabase-integration-plan.md

 # Comprehensive Supabase Integration Plan

-This document outlines a complete strategy for integrating Supabase into the Bakers Dozen application, replacing the current localStorage implementation with a robust, scalable backend solution.
+This document outlines a complete strategy for integrating Supabase into the Dough Dozen application, replacing the current localStorage implementation with a robust, scalable backend solution.

 ## Table of Contents